Mizar (band): The Second Revelation (Goran Tanevski)

-In 1985, when the members of Mizar returned from the army, Čapovski attempted to form a band called Inola-X with Vrtev, but it didn't work out.
+In 1985, when the members of Mizar returned from army service, Čapovski attempted to form a band called Inola-X with Vrtev, but it did not work out.
 Mizar then reformed with Goran Tanevski-Stapot in place of Vrtev and a new keyboardist, Slobodan Stojkov.
 They started to use elements of the traditional Macedonian folklore and Byzantine music blended with post-punk, darkwave and gothic rock.
 This phase of Mizar is known as Мизар - Второ Откровение (Mizar - The Second Revelation).
 Vrtev later founded Arhangel (Archangel) which was awarded as the best rock act in Macedonia during the 1990s.
 Arhangel inherited certain features of Mizar but with a more conventional rock approach which is why Arhangel was sometimes referred as the Rock Mizar.
 In 1986, the band filmed a music video for the song "Stoj".

 In 1986, the band played the Druga Godba festival in Ljubljana, but altercations within the band caused Dzambazoski and Stojkov to leave the group.
 They were replaced by Vencislav Smakjoski and Goran Trajkovski respectively.
 This lineup played at Festival Omladina, with Vladimir Kaevski on keyboards, and contributed two live tracks to the festival's compilation.
 These tracks are the first appearance of Mizar on record.
 Trajkovski would later be replaced by Sašo Krstevski, while Stojkov was replaced by Katerina Veljanovska.

 In 1986 they recorded a few demos and were a support act for Laibach and Disciplina Kičme on their Yugoslav tour.
 In 1987 they were awarded for their unique sound at the most significant rock music festival which was held in Subotica.

 They released their first, self-titled album, in 1988 with the following line-up: